Green, Yellow, Orange, And Red: What's the Difference?

 7. Boosts Digestive Health

 So why not add a few slices of yellow bell pepper to your next salad?
-Not only will you get some much-needed fiber, but you'll also be enjoying this fantastic vegetable's delicious taste and nutritional benefits.
+Not only will you get some much-needed fibre, but you'll also be enjoying this fantastic vegetable's delicious taste and nutritional benefits.

 How to Add Yellow Bell Peppers to Your Diet?